samtuckerdavis/samtuckerdavis/README.md

 Founded **VEG3** — AI marketing for vegan businesses, built on GPT-3 the year before ChatGPT.
 Placed 1st of 170+ teams in the ProVeg Incubator.
 Previously ran **Creative Compass**, a digital marketing agency for vegan businesses.

 Distributed 350,000+ leaflets with Vegan Outreach.
 Ran hackathons across 6 cities with a combined 1,000+ developers partcipating — Silicon Valley, London, Bengaluru, Mumbai, Berlin, Washington DC — and trained an additional 1,000+ activsts in AI for animal advocacy.

 Freestyle rapped for 22 hours straight trying to break a world record.
 Did not break the record.

-18+ years in the movement.
+18+ years in the animal advocacy movement.

 ---